ksartamonov/balance-api/README.md

 ## Usage

 Microservice accepts requests and sends responses in JSON.
 Examples of using the API are described below:
-To start the service (Hope docker will appear soon):
+To start the service (Faced some problems with docker(Connection Refused)):
 1. Cloning the repository:
 ```sh
 git lone https://github.com/ksartamonov/balance-api